 There are about 17 airports in Cambodia, but out of those, only three are major operating airports with international flights.
 Those are Phnom Penh International Airport (PNH), Siem Reap International Airport (REP), and Sihanoukville Airport (KOS).
 When searching for cheap flights to Cambodia, you will probably fly into the Phnom Penh International Airport (PNH), which is located in the city of Phnom Penh, the nation’s capital.
 Recommend using incognito mode and searching on Skyscanner for cheap flight results.

-If flying is not your style, you can arrive in Cambodia via train from Bangkok till the border.
+If flying is not your style, you can arrive in Cambodia via train from Bangkok to the border.
 The ticket from Bangkok to the border costs 48Baht and the journey takes about 5-6 hours.
 At the border, you then switch to a bus or taxi to continue into Cambodia.

 You can also take a direct bus from Ho Chi Minh City to Phnom Penh, which takes about 6.5 hours.
 If you’re going to do this route, check reviews of the bus company, which offers a superior service.
 Another example is you can also take a bus from Bangkok to the border and this is a bit faster, about 4 hours, most but not all buses leave from Bangkok’s Mo Chit, the northern bus terminal and there are departures every hour from around 4 am, a few buses leave from Ekamai, the eastern bus terminal and two of these stop at Suvarnabhumi on the way.
 There are also minivans that do the casino run from the Lumpini park area to the border.

 Alternatively, you can take one of the daily ferry crossings from Chau Doc in Vietnam, along the Mekong River (the 12th longest in the world) to arrive in Cambodia.
-This route takes only 4 hours on average and operated by a reputable company called Mandarin Cruises.
+This route takes only 4 hours on average and is operated by a reputable company called Mandarin Cruises.

 How to get around Cambodia?